livewire/livewire/docs/contribution-guide.md

 ### Create a branch

 To start working on a new feature or fix a bug, you should always create a new branch in your fork with the name of your feature or fix.

 > [!tip]
 > Always create a new branch for your feature or fix.

-Do not use your master/ main branch of your fork as maintainers cannot modify PR's submitted from a master/main branch on a fork.
+Do not use your main branch of your fork as maintainers cannot modify PR's submitted from a main branch on a fork.

 > [!warning]
 > Any PR's submitted from a master/main branch will be closed.

 ### Add failing tests

 The next step is to add failing tests for your code.

-Livewire has both Dusk browser tests and standard PHPUnit unit tests, which you can find in `tests/Browser` and named `UnitTest` throughout the `src/` directory respectively.
+Livewire has both Dusk browser tests and standard PHPUnit unit tests, which can be found throughout the `src/` directory respectively.

+Most Livewire features all have their dedicated directory containing the code for a specific feature but it also includes the unit and browser tests for that specific feature.

+For example, lets say you are adding some new functionality to Livewire's form objects, in that case, you will add your tests to `src/Features/SupportFormObjects/UnitTest.php`.
+Please be aware that some existing features may only contain unit or browser tests.
+If you can't find an existing `UnitTest.php` or `BrowserTest.php` you can go ahead and create the test yourself.

+If you are building an entirely new feature for which you think none of the existing tests apply you can create a new `SupportYourFeature` directory and place your tests here.

 Livewire runs both PHP and Javascript code, so Dusk browser tests are preferred to ensure everything works as expected, and can be supported with unit tests as required.

 See below for an example of how a Livewire Dusk test should be structured: